 Assuming there aren’t a lot of injuries, or drastic changes on the team (call-ups, send downs etc.) it would be no surprise to see the Red Wings contending for a wild card spot.
 Last season they were 7 games out of the wild card spot and 12 games out of the division.

-Maybe I’m drinking the kool-aid on this team and the management, but an 80-64 record would not be outside of the realm and for the first time since 2006 they will be in the post season.
+Maybe I’m drinking the kool-aid on this team and the management, but an 80-64 record would not be outside of the realm of possibility and for the first time since 2006 they will be in the post season.

 If All Falls Apart

-Outside of drastic call ups, or devastating injuries the team is built for success.
-With Nick Blackburn, Rich Harden, Scott Diamond and Samuel Deduno on the DL to start the year pitching could be where the Twins system has its most depth.
+Outside of drastic call ups or devastating injuries, the team is built for success.
+With Nick Blackburn, Rich Harden, Scott Diamond and Samuel Deduno on the DL to start the year, pitching could be where the Twins system has its most depth.
 The one flaw may be the offense; there isn’t a lot of speed on this team.
 There may be games where the hitters don’t hit and they lose 2-1 or 3-2 games, which could be a big concern.
 If the bats go cold, it doesn’t matter how good your pitching is, you will always need at least one run to win.